sergey-shandar/public/articles/djs.md

 - references to other objects for reusing common parts,
 - references to objects in other files,

-Because these formats doesn't solve the problem (including new fancy syntax sugar formats), people are creating their own eDSL on top of these formats.
+Because these formats don't solve the problem (including new fancy syntax sugar formats), people are creating their own eDSL on top of these formats.
 For example:
 - JSON schema and REST API: ...
 - MSBuild
 - Cargo.toml